cncf/toc/FAQ.md

 The CNCF provides a variety of services that are accessible by maintainers via the ServiceDesk: https://github.com/cncf/servicedesk

-## What is the definition of an end user, specifically for graduation criteria from sandbox to incubation? ##
+## What is the definition of an end user? ##
-The definition of an end user is someone who uses cloud native technologies internally and does not sell any cloud native services externally.
-End users exclude vendors, consultancies, training partners, and telcos.
+End user companies use [cloud native](https://github.com/cncf/toc/blob/master/DEFINITION.md) technologies internally, but do not sell any cloud native services externally.
+Examples of end user companies are Adidas, Apple, Capital One, Spotify, and The New York Times.
+Examples of cloud native vendors (and so not end users) include cloud providers (e.g., Alibaba Cloud, AWS, Google Cloud, Microsoft Azure), consulting firms (e.g., Accenture, Booz Allen), infrastructure software vendors (e.g., SUSE, Red Hat), and telecom operators (e.g., AT&T, China Mobile).

+If you’re not sure if your company is an end user, please compare the members of the [CNCF end user community] (https://landscape.cncf.io/enduser=yes&format=card-mode) to the [vendor members](https://landscape.cncf.io/category=cncf-members&enduser=no&format=card-mode&grouping=category) of CNCF and find your company or one similar to yours in one group or the other.
+Or, you can email speakers@cncf.io and we’ll help you.

 ## What does CNCF do with its events revenues, especially for projects?